Sainte-Anne-de-Bellevue: List of mayors

-Transportation
+Infrastructure

 The Sainte-Anne-de-Bellevue Canal and boardwalk.
 Linking Lake Saint-Louis and Lake of Two Mountains at the mouth of the Ottawa River, the canal was an integral part of the Montreal-Ottawa-Kingston inland shipping route from its opening in 1843.
 Today, it is used essentially for pleasure boating.

 Sainte-Anne-de-Bellevue is traversed by Autoroute 40 (the Trans-Canada Highway) and Autoroute 20, which crosses the Ottawa River over the Galipeault Bridge linking it to Île Perrot.

 For public transit, the town is served by the Sainte-Anne-de-Bellevue commuter train station on the Vaudreuil-Hudson Line.
 It also covered by the bus network of the Société de transport de Montréal.

-Anse-à-l'Orme station, in Sainte-Anne-de-Bellevue, will be the westernmost terminus for the Réseau express métropolitain rapid transit system on the island of Montreal.
-The West Island branch is currently undergoing testing and is scheduled to open in spring 2026.
+Anse-à-l'Orme station, in Sainte-Anne-de-Bellevue, is the westernmost terminus for the Réseau express métropolitain rapid transit system on the island of Montreal.
+The West Island branch opened on 18 May 2026.